rafapolmann/marajoara-cinema-management/README.md

 * You must have NodeJs installed

 #### Local deployment
-* For build and run the application in Docker containers, you should have Docker installed.
-In our develop environment, we have used **Docker Desktop**.
+* For building and running the application in Docker containers, you should have Docker installed.
+In our development environment, we used **Docker Desktop**.
-* Deployment on Kubernetes in local machine, you could use **KinD**.
+* For deployment on Kubernetes in local machine, you could use **KinD**.

 #### Obs.: All links for each setup could be found in **[Built With](https://github.com/rafapolmann/marajoara-cinema-management?readme=1#%EF%B8%8F-built-with)** section.